karunakarrao/DevOps/Terraform/Terraform Basics.md

 }
 ```

-Lab-2: WITH_OUT DEFAULT values in  variable.tf file
+Lab-2: with out DEFAULT values in  variable.tf file
 ------------------------------------------------------------------------------------------------
 once you run the `$ terrform apply` command the system will promt for the values to enter dynamical values.